MicrosoftDocs/dataexplorer-docs/data-explorer/web-ui-samples-query.md

 In the query edit window, place your cursor in a query and select **Run** at the top of the window, or press *Shift* + *Enter* to run a query.
 Results are displayed in the query results pane, directly below the query editor window.

 Before running any query or command, take a moment to read the comments above it.
 The comments include important information.
-For example, why certain control commands will not work in the **help** cluster due to lack of permissions.
+For example, why certain control commands won't work in the **help** cluster due to lack of permissions.

 :::image type="content" source="media/web-ui-samples-gallery/web-ui-query-window.png" alt-text="Screenshot showing the query editor window with sample tutorials." lightbox="media/web-ui-samples-gallery/web-ui-query-window.png":::

 ## Learn management commands

-Since certain management commands cannot be run in the **help** cluster, you can [create your own free cluster](start-for-free-web-ui.md) to further explore these commands.
+Since certain management commands can't be run in the **help** cluster, you can [create your own free cluster](start-for-free-web-ui.md) to further explore these commands.
 Some examples of these commands are described in the following table.

 | Table | Description | Command |
 |--|--|--|